Banastre Tarleton: Death

 AND CLOSED HIS DISTINGUISHED CAREER AT THIS PLACE, JANUARY 16TH 1833, AGED 78.

 HE WAS A TENDER HUSBAND, AN INDULGENT MASTER, AND A LIBERAL BENEFACTOR OF THE POOR.

 THIS MONUMENT IS ERECTED TO HIS MEMORY BY HIS BEREAVED WIDOW AS A TESTIMONY OF HER AFFECTION, BUT HE HAS RAISED A MORE IMPERISHABLE MEMORIAL FOR HIMSELF IN THE ANNALS OF HIS COUNTRY AND IN THE HEARTS OF MANY FRIENDS.

-The exact location of his grave isn't known.